Temasek-backed Vertex wins nod for Spac listing in Singapore

 The move comes after SGX in September approved a framework for listing blank cheque companies on the mainboard.

-Also known as blank cheque companies, Spacs are shell entities formed by a group of investors known as sponsors who raise capital via an initial public offering (IPO).
+Spacs, also known as blank cheque companies, are shell entities formed by a group of investors known as sponsors who raise capital via an initial public offering (IPO).

 The shell company then identifies, within a set timeframe, a target company - known as a business combination or de-Spac - after which it will deploy the funds raised to take the target company public.